hida1040/dev-docs/src/pages/guide-coding-style_en.md

 # Unit Testing

-Under this rule, creating test code and conducting unit tests at the processing level using SAPUI5 standard test frameworks such as [QUnit](https://qunitjs.com/) is considered **unnecessary**.
+Under this rule, creating test code and performing unit tests at the processing level using SAPUI5 standard test frameworks such as [QUnit](https://qunitjs.com/) is considered **unnecessary**.
-QUnit and similar frameworks are certainly useful for testing systems designed according to the [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition) specification, such as SAPUI5.
+Frameworks like QUnit are certainly useful for testing systems designed based on the [AMD](https://en.wikipedia.org/wiki/Asynchronous_module_definition) specification, such as SAPUI5.
-However, modern frameworks like [React](https://react.dev/), [Vue.js](https://vuejs.org/), and [Angular](https://angular.dev/) use ES Modules (ESM), and since AMD is no longer the mainstream, we have determined that the priority for using and learning AMD-based unit testing is low.
+However, modern frameworks like [React](https://react.dev/), [Vue.js](https://vuejs.org/), and [Angular](https://angular.dev/) adopt ES Modules (ESM), and since AMD is no longer mainstream, we have determined that the priority for using and learning AMD-based unit testing is low.
-Please ensure that manual testing is thoroughly conducted from the perspectives of user operations, data integration, UI rendering, and behavior.
+Please be sure to conduct thorough manual testing, focusing on user interactions, data integration, UI rendering, and behavior.

-On the other hand, for application development using modern frameworks and [UI5 Web Components](https://sap.github.io/ui5-webcomponents/), testing frameworks such as [Jest](https://jestjs.io/) and [Vitest](https://vitest.dev/) should be actively adopted.
+On the other hand, when developing applications with modern frameworks and [UI5 Web Components](https://sap.github.io/ui5-webcomponents/), actively adopt test frameworks such as [Jest](https://jestjs.io/) and [Vitest](https://vitest.dev/).

 # Code Formatting